 - Foster teamwork because people who connect are more likely to want to continue to work together.

 - Finding meaning.
-Together with flexibility and a work-life balance, employees say work with a purpose is one of their top three priorities.
+Together with flexibility and a work-life balance, employees say working with a purpose is one of their top three priorities.
 Many say they’d be willing to take a pay cut if it meant they could do more meaningful work.
-Helping employees find their purpose gives you a competitive advantage and makes employees more likely to stay.
+Helping employees find their purpose gives them a competitive advantage and makes them more likely to stay.

 - Activities, initiatives, and incentives.
 Employee initiatives and internal goals can work to boost team morale, show appreciation, and increase employee happiness.
 Gamification software is an ideal way to improve employee engagement and reduce employee turnover.